JaesungHuh/VoxSRC2021/README.md

 For example:
 ```
-0.33462736175334906 voxceleb1/id10136/kDIpLcekk9Q/00011.wav voxceleb1/id10136/kTkrpBqwqJs/00001.wav
+0.503 id10912/H5qe-mHhOyQ/00007.wav id10912/nDpaVYtKQUo/00004.wav
-0.34354131205513616 voxceleb1/id10330/s6ZIytkNB1Q/00004.wav voxceleb1/id10330/2FPHpUr_Bss/00005.wav
+0.431 id10560/p_V0oeCcc0w/00011.wav id10560/_SIZKabFLAM/00001.wav
-0.3652844824796708 voxceleb1/id10934/R1twEbtsG1w/00003.wav voxceleb1/id10453/2q9ZA1_VeGM/00003.wav
+0.351 id10792/La6IDPsWJHE/00007.wav id11044/BVzEyYdVLXg/00001.wav
 ```
 Also see `data/verif/scores.txt` for an example file.

 The leaderboard for the challenge will compute two metrics, the Detection Cost and the Equal Error Rate (EER).
 Further details about the metrics are provided below.
 The file `compute_min_dcf.py` computes the detection cost.
-With the random scores provided you should get a Detection Cost of 1.0000
+With the random scores provided you should get a Detection Cost of 0.2919.

 ```
 python compute_min_dcf.py --p-target 0.05 --c-miss 1 --c-fa 1 data/verif/scores.txt data/verif/trials.txt

 ```
 The file `compute_EER.py` computes the EER.
-With the random scores provided you should get an EER of 49.975%
+With an example file provided you should get an EER of 5.177%
 ```
 python compute_EER.py --ground_truth data/verif/trials.txt --prediction data/verif/scores.txt
 ```